JohannUlbrich/awezoom/README.md

 ```

 ## Usage
 Create a container element and place your content inside.
-But just add one child.
-If you have multiple elements, you have to wrap it.

 ```html
 <div id="zoom-container">